 - Russian Sage (Perovskia atriplicifolia)

-One final thought to consider is winter interest.
-Silver evergreens can help fill the winter void, until your white garden sparkles again under a summer moon.
+Silver evergreens can help fill the winter void until your white garden sparkles again under a summer moon.
+Options to consider include:

 White Flowers and Foliage

 Many of these plants are likely to do well in a white garden, depending on your geographical location.
 This list, however, is not exhaustive, so if you don't find a combination you like here, you can continue to explore options.

 - Chinese Wisteria "Alba" (Wisteria sinensis 'Alba')